SpoonD/R/README.md

-# R
+# Projects in R
-All projects done in R Studio.
+Data Analytics, Data Science, and Machine Learning projects in R. Continuously being updated as projects get added.